guju-batman/realstate_analysis/README.md

 -- it is more accurate and calulated realtime web app that will let you see a big set of data through a graphical respresntation

 2. why we created it?
-   we see a problem in vitualising detain in real estate industry
+   lets be real we see a problem in vitualising detain in real estate industry

 3. how accurate this modle is?
    100% because it conatin basic math function not an ai or machine learning

+   my app if you want to run it = https://realstateanalysis-pudvtjms83qfqb8ponwwi9.streamlit.app/